yaronpen/search_app/README.md

 Hi,

-Thank you for entering and welcome to my solution.

 First thing, in order to run the app you'll going to need to add `--experimental-json-modules` to your running command.

 For example, the simple running command will be `node --experimental-json-modules app.js`.